aucontraire/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 * 5-no_c.py: function that removes all characters c and C from a string
 * 6-print_matrix_integer.py: function that prints a matrix of integers
 * 7-add_tuple.py: function that adds 2 tuples
+* 8-multiple_returns.py: function that returns a tuple with the length of a string and its first character